zgabievi/sass-bem/README.md

 - Place `/scss/` or `/sass/` directory to your project.

 ## Usage
-Insert following code top of your file:
+Insert following code in top of your file:

 for `scss` syntax:
 ```scss